-Millions of acres of farmland are leased out by smart owners who see the value both short term and in the longer run.
+Millions of farmland are leased out by smart owners who see the value both short term and in the long run.

 Across America, there are about 911 million acres of farmland, according to the U.S. Department of Agriculture (USDA).
-Farmers and ranchers own about 60% of the land they use, renting the rest from third-party landlords.
+Farmers and ranchers own approximately 60% of their land, renting the rest from third-party landlords.

 Over the last 50 years, the value of American farmland has risen by about 6.0% annually.
-When you add in the cash rent brings in, the return on investment is even more outstanding.
+When you add in the cash rent brings in, the return on investment can be even more outstanding.

 Since 1990, farmland has produced a positive return every year.
 According to the USDA, farmland brings an average annual return of 11.5%.

 Investors will have other benefits along with this above-average return.
-Farmland returns have been found to have low volatility when compared to other assets, including U.S. Treasury Bonds.
+For example, farmland returns have been found to have low volatility when compared to other assets, including U.S. Treasury Bonds.

-Investing in farmland and renting it out has been a fruitful venture for many in the past, and it is likely going to be a good opportunity in the future.
+Investing in farmland and renting it out has been a fruitful venture for many, and it will likely be a good opportunity in the future.

 How Do You Buy Farmland To Rent Out?